Kai Lohmann: 2024–: Breaking out, premiership glory

 Lohmann was an integral part of the Brisbane Lions 2024 premiership campaign, kicking 4 goals in the Grand Final against the Sydney Swans.
 He was one of four players to receive votes for the Norm Smith Medal.
 Lohmann kicked a total of nine goals in Brisbane's drought-breaking finals series.
 Along with ten teammates, Lohmann became just the second player to play 27 games in a single AFL season.

 In round one of the 2025 season, Lohmann suffered an ankle injury in the Grand Final rematch against the Sydney Swans and was subbed out.
-He remained in-and-out of the first team throughout the start of the year due to constant setbacks on his aforementioned ankle injury as well as a shoulder issue.
+He remained in and out of the first team throughout the start of the year due to constant setbacks on his aforementioned ankle injury as well as a shoulder issue.
 In a round 12 match against Essendon, Lohmann showed signs of returning to his 2024 form with three goals and one from outside 50.
-After Brisbane's underdog round 15 win over Geelong, Lohmann made headlines for waving goodbye to the crowd after kicking his second goal putting the Lions up 35 points with two minutes remaining in the game.
-Before the Lions' semi-final clash against the Gold Coast Suns, Lohmann once again made headlines for shaving his long, blonde hair down to the skin, Lohmann scored three goals in the Lions' 53-point victory.
+After Brisbane's underdog round 15 win over Geelong, Lohmann made headlines for waving goodbye to the crowd after kicking his second goal, putting the Lions up 35 points with two minutes remaining in the game.
+Before the Lions' semi-final clash against the Gold Coast Suns, Lohmann once again made headlines for shaving his long, blond hair down to the skin.
+He scored three goals in the Lions' 53-point victory.

 Statistics

-Updated to the end of 2024.
+Updated to the end of round 22, 2026.